|Follow the Fort LeBoeuf Historical Society on:|

 The Waterford Borough Historic District is located approximately twenty miles south of the City of Erie and provides examples of commercial and residential buildings constructed between 1820 and 1939.
 The building styles represented in the Waterford District include Federal, Greek Revival, Georgian, Italianate, Victorian and Vernacular.
 The buildings range from two to three stories with the common building materials being brick and frame, though stone and concrete block are extant.
 The integrity of these buildings is good to excellent.
 The town of Waterford is laid out on a flat plain with rolling hills in all directions.
 The streets are arranged on a grid pattern with High Street, the main commercial strip, running north-south through the center of town.
 Generally, the district includes the commercial buildings along High Street and the residential buildings located on First, Second, Third and Walnut Streets to the west of High Street.
 The boundaries exclude those properties to the north of the town square which include a gas station, a car dealership, and other historic properties which have been substantially altered by remodeling and additions.
 The district boundaries include those properties facing High Street, between South Park Row and the Judson House, and the Eagle Hotel to the south.
 This southern boundary excludes the c.
 1970 Fort LeBoeuf Museum and the vacant properties further south.
 The western boundary encompasses the residential properties on Second, Third and Walnut Streets.
 The boundaries exclude those residential properties which have been substantially remodeled and those buildings constructed after the period of significance.

 The town square, located at High Street and South Park Row, has also been included in the district.
 The square is comprised of two blocks covered with grass and shade trees with a gazebo located at the center of one of these blocks.
 To the east of the square is the 1832 St. Peter's Episcopal Church constructed of stone in a Gothic inspired style.
+St. Peter's is the oldest stone and brick church in continual use west of the Appalachian Mountains.
 To the west is the c.
 1850 Greek Revival Presbyterian Church.
 Both of these churches are included in the district.

 The commercial buildings along High Street are predominately late 19th century Italianate row buildings such as 120-126 High Street, which are typical of these rows in scale, material and integrity.
 These two story brick buildings are constructed on adjoining lots and share common party walls.
 The buildings have first story storefronts, simple windows and detailing at the second story, and a contiguous Italianate Style cornice along the flat roofs.